jpuk/python-steam-gamemover/README.md

 # Steam Game Mover QT
 #### A simple program to help you move games between steam libraries on different drives.
-(This program currently only works with Steam on Windows and is in very early development.
+(This program currently only works with Steam on Windows.
-You will need to have Python 3 installed to run)
+You will need to have Python 3 installed to run.)

 Steam Libraries must already exist and have been initialised by Steam. (to do this at least one game needs to have been installed to the library from within steam)